How to carve a pumpkin like a pro

 How to carve a pumpkin

-If you really want to know how to carve a pumpkin like a pro, instead of cutting through, instead try the ‘scraping’ method we mentioned before – carve away the dark bits of the design, so you’re not cutting all the way through the pumpkin, but instead carving through the wall of the pumpkin’s skin to a depth of about half a centimetre.
-It’s sometimes easier to go from the centre of the areas you’re cutting out towards your scored lines, as this helps you keep the details intact.
-You can also use a potato peeler to help you scrape away some of the larger areas.
+If you really want to know how to carve a pumpkin like a pro, instead of cutting through, try the ‘scraping’ method we mentioned before – carve away the dark bits of the design, so you’re not cutting all the way through, but are instead carving through the wall of the pumpkin’s skin to a depth of about half a centimetre.

 If you’re wondering how to carve pumpkin faces, the steps are pretty much the same – but if you’re looking at some of the impressive 3D textured faces, you might want to invest in a proper sculpting kit, or at least some craft knives.

 If you’ve followed our guide on how to carve a pumpkin like a pro, you’re now hopefully looking at a showstopping sinister pumpkin, expertly carved and ready to go out on your windowsill or porch.
 And if your pumpkin is a bit more messy than menacing, that’s alright – chalk it up to practice, and get ready for next year’s pumpkin to be better than ever.
-For more Halloween inspiration like spooky cakes to make, check out our range of funny Halloween cards, and discover even more crafty how-to guides on our blog.